Periodontist in Houston

 Normally, patients visit a dentist twice a year for normal cleaning, also known as prophylaxis.
 During normal teeth cleaning, plaque is only removed from above the gum line, which can cause plaque to continue to grow below the gum line in patients suffering from gum disease.

-Periodontal maintenance is required when the disease has caused destructive and further build-up of plaque and calculus would exacerbate the disease.
+Periodontal maintenance is required when the disease has caused destruction and further build-up of plaque and calculus would exacerbate the disease.

 Benefits of periodontal maintenance include: